 4. COURSE DESCRIPTION:

-The course introduces accounting in The State Budget and Treasury, Collecting Authorities, and especially focuses on accounting in State Offices and Organizations & Public Service Units (SOO&PSU).
+This course introduces accounting in The State Budget and Treasury, Collecting Authorities, and especially focuses on accounting in State Offices and Organizations & Public Service Units (SOO&PSU).

 5. COURSE OBJECTIVES:

-The objectives of the courseare to provide students fundamentals about the State's financial system, State’s financial management mechanisms and public accounting system including accounting for State Budget and Treasury, accounting for Collecting Authorities, and especially accounting for SOO&PSU, Budget accounting in local government (wards, communes) and national reserves accounting.
+The objective of the courseis to provide students the fundamentals about the State's financial system, State’s financial management mechanisms and public accounting system including accounting for State Budget and Treasury, accounting for Collecting Authorities, and especially accounting for SOO&PSU, Budget accounting in local government (wards, communes) and national reserves accounting.

-6. COURSE CONTENT:
+6. COURSE CONTENTS:

 TENTATIVE SCHEDULE